 Bachelor of Applied Management: Degree Overview

-Also available as a Bachelor of Science in Applied Management, the Bachelor of Applied Management program typically focuses on general management concepts to help students enter leadership positions in a variety of industries.
+Also available as a Bachelor of Science in Applied Management, the Bachelor of Applied Management program typically focuses on general management concepts.
 Concentrations may be available in management, marketing or management of information systems.
 Typically designed as completion options, these programs can offer flexible scheduling, allowing for night, weekend and online study in some cases.

-Programs can help students learn analytical and critical-thinking skills, as well as how to apply those skills to the management of a business.
+Programs in applied management can help students learn analytical and critical thinking skills, as well as how to apply those skills to the management of a business.
 Students learn how to communicate in a professional setting, apply human resource concepts and work in a global business environment.
 Computer skills and applications are also commonly covered.
-Core courses in a program may include:
+Core courses in a program may include the following: